-If you watched any athletic event recently there appears to be a colored athletic tape all over some of the athletes.
-The athletes that wore the kinesiotape were in a varied of sports like gymnastics, diving, beach volleyball and track.
-It’s not a fashion statement and it’s not your dad’s athletic tape.
-It’s what’s called kinesiotaping.
-It’s a form of therapeutic aid that has it’s roots in aiding the disabled and neurologically impaired.
-In fact, it was developed more than 25 years ago by a Japanese chiropractor and only came to the States about a decade ago.
+If you watched any athletic event recently you may notice a colored athletic tape all over some of the athletes legs arms and backs.
+Athletes that you see are wearing kinesiotape.
+Usually the most common sports like gymnastics, diving, beach volleyball and track it’s easy to spot kinesiotape.
+It’s not a fashion statement.
+Kinesiotaping. is a form of therapeutic aid that has it’s roots in aiding the disabled and neurologically impaired.
+It was developed more than 25 years ago by a Japanese chiropractor and only came to the States about a decade ago.